 D140.
 First Aid and Emergency Nursing.
+(18 hrs.)
+(1 cr.)

 A course designed to encourage the student to become safety conscious and to give her knowledge and skills which will enable her to meet emergency situations.
 An American Red Cross certificate is given on completion of the course.